lettre/lettre.rs/content/post/lettre-0-10.md

 ### Features and dependencies

-We added a lot of control over which features can be enabled
+We added a lot of control over which features can be enabled.

 #### rustls support